top of page

 Health and Social Care Department

-The health and social care sector employs vast numbers of people who provide care in a range of settings.
+The health and social care sector employ vast numbers of people who provide care in a range of settings.
 A career in health and social care can be very rewarding and offers the opportunity to be able to work with and support some of the most vulnerable individuals in our community.

 Key Stage 4: Course Structure